 This very romantic upbeat ’80s rock song makes you want to dance right from the beginning!
-It’s best for a male bass and a soprano or alto; each singer has his or her own verses and then you sing the chorus together.
+It’s best for a male bass and a soprano or alto.
+Each singer has his or her own verses, then you sing the chorus together.

 3. “A Whole New World” from “Aladdin” (1992)

-This beautiful Disney love ballad by Alan Menken can be sung in either gender, although it’s best if a tenor and a soprano sing this song.
-It has beautiful lyrics, and is great to perform at a coffeehouse, karaoke night, or school recital.
+This Disney love ballad by Alan Menken is one of the most beautiful duets to sing!
+It can be sung in either gender, although it’s best if a tenor and a soprano sing this song.
+It has beautiful lyrics and is great to perform at a coffeehouse, karaoke night, or school recital.

 4. “Take Me or Leave Me” from “Rent” (1996)

-– Add parts together and harmonies.
 Now that you have practiced both of your parts individually, it’s time to put them together!
 Do it slowly at first.
 Take each part section by section, and slow it down if you need to.
-While you should be listening to your duet partner, try not to let their part distract you.
+While you should be listening to your duet partner, try not to let it distract you.
 Duets can be sung in different ways, by two people singing different verses, and the same chorus, or completely different lyrics at the same time.
-Choose a duet that is right for you, and that you are passionate about.
 Once you have mastered your duet, I encourage you to add some interesting harmonies — your audience will love this!

-The song ideas don’t stop here — check out our list 400+ songs to sing!
+The song ideas don’t stop here — check out our list of 400+ songs to sing!